What Is the Ombrophobia (Fear of Rain)?

+While some people love a rainy day, others look at them with dread, sadness, or sometimes even fear.
 Ombrophobia is a type of specific phobia that involves the fear of rain.
-People with a phobia of rain are extremely afraid of all types of precipitation, whether it’s a light drizzle or torrential downpour.
-They also fear the dangers associated with rain, such as traffic accidents, flash floods, and other calamities.
+People with a phobia of rain are extremely afraid of all types of precipitation, whether a light drizzle or torrential downpour.
+They also fear the dangers associated with rain, such as traffic accidents, flash floods, and other disasters.

 Ombrophobia, commonly known as pluviophobia or phobia of rain, is a specific phobia characterized by an irrational and persistent fear of precipitation, particularly rain.
 Individuals with this condition may experience distress or anxiety when exposed to rainy weather conditions.
 Here’s a breakdown of the symptoms of ombrophobia: